 Trying to come up with heartfelt words in the panic of the week before the wedding is not going to result in your finest work!
-In the months before, search for examples to help you come up with a structure (see some ideas below) and jot down ideas as and when they come into your head.
-Before you know it you’ll have the bones of your vows and they’ll just need neatening up into something eloquent.
+Search for examples to help you come up with a structure (see some ideas below) and jot down ideas as and when they come into your head.

 Writing not your forte?
 Don’t panic, because putting pen to paper can be daunting for a lot of people and sometimes it’s impossible to convey your feelings in simple words.